Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 }

 Then when you upload this code you will see the display update every 5sec with the current loop counter value.
-The completed sketch is in pfodWeb_ESP32_HelloWorldCounter.zip
+The completed sketch is in HelloWorldCounter.zip

-The LedOnOff example creates a new drawing and adds a button to turn the ESP32's led on and off.
+The LedOnOff example creates a new drawing and adds a button to turn the microprocessor's led on and off.
 It uses a touchZone to make part of the web page responsive to mouse actions and adds a touchAction which is triggered immediately the mouse action is detected to indicate the button has been clicked.
-The dwg update changes the button's text to indicate the current state of the led, on or off.
+The drawing update changes the button's text and color to indicate the current state of the led, on or off.

-Open the pfodWeb Designer and Create Drawing , 50 x 25 Blue with a 4 second refresh.
+Open the pfodWeb Designer and Create Drawing, called LedOnOff with dimensions 50 x 25, background color Blue (12) with a 4 second refresh.

-You can choose any convenient dimensions from 1 to 255 for the width and height.
-The final GUI will scale to fit the pfodWeb page.
-Here it is only the ratio of the width to the height that is important.
+You can choose any convenient dimensions from 1 to 255 for the drawing width and height.
+When the drawing is displayed it will be scaled to fit the pfodWeb page / pfodApp screen.
+It is only the ratio of the width to the height that is important.

-Later tutorials will cover choosing particular dimensions for touchZones.
+Later tutorials will cover choosing particular dimensions to set the mouse position resolution in touchZones.

-Edit the dwg to add a rectangle for the button and some text indicating the Led's state, on or off.
+Edit the drawing to add a rectangle for the button and some text indicating the Led's state, on or off.

-Important: Note that both the button rectangle and the label have Use Index ticked, as they will be updated both when the button is clicked and when the led state is updated.
+Important: Note that both the button rectangle and the label have Use Index ticked, as they will be both be updated when the button is clicked and when the led state is updated.

 Now you will add touchActions that will trigger immediately the mouse triggers the touchZone.
 Click on the touchZone's Show Details button